 - Genealogical Handbooks, other reference materials and research aids.

-- Cemetery indexes – transcriptions on tombstones for about 1400 cemeteries throughout Manitoba.
+- Cemetery indexes – transcriptions on tombstones for over 1400 cemeteries throughout Manitoba.

 - Manitoba Crown Lands Registries – index listing land description for major land grants and homesteads.